VirgilSecurity/chat-back4app-android/README.md

 ![Virgil Chat](img/chat_example.png)

-So essentially, the message remains encrypted while travels over wifi, the internet, gets on the web server, goes into the database and on the way back to your chat partner.
+The message remains encrypted while it travels over Wi-Fi and the Internet, through the cloud / web server, into a database, and on the way back to your chat partner.
 In other words, none of the networks or servers have a clue of what the two of you are chatting about.

 ![Virgil Chat Server](img/chat_example_server.png)

-What’s difficult in End-to-End Encryption is the task of managing the encryption keys: managing them in a way that only the users involved in the chat can access them and nobody else.
-And when I write “nobody else”, I really mean it: even insiders of your cloud provider or even you, the developer are out; [no accidental mistakes][_mistakes] or legally enforced peeking are possible.
-Writing crypto, especially for multiple platforms is hard: generating true random numbers, picking the right algorithms, choosing the right encryption modes are just a few examples that make most of us developers just end up NOT doing it.
+What’s difficult in End-to-End Encryption is the task of managing the encryption keys in a way that only the users involved in the chat can access them and nobody else.
+And when I write “nobody else”, I really mean it: even insiders of your cloud provider or even you, the developer, are out; [no accidental mistakes][_mistakes] or legally enforced peeking are possible.
+Writing crypto, especially for multiple platforms is hard: generating true random numbers, picking the right algorithms, and choosing the right encryption modes are just a few examples that make most developers wave their hands in the air and end up just NOT doing it.

-This blog post is about how to ignore all these annoying details and just End-to-End Encrypt using Virgil’s SDK.
+This blog post will show you how to ignore all these annoying details and quickly and simply End-to-End Encrypt using Virgil’s SDK.

 **For an intro, this is how we’ll upgrade Back4app’s messenger app to be End-to-End Encrypted:**
-1. During sign-up: we’ll generate individual private & public key for new users (remember: public key encrypts messages, the matching private key decrypts them).
+1. During sign-up: we’ll generate the individual private & public keys for new users (remember: the recipient's public key encrypts messages and the matching recipient's private key decrypts them).
-2. You’ll encrypt chat messages with the destination user’s public key before they’re sent,
+2. Before sending messages, you’ll encrypt chat messages with the recipient's public key.
-3. When receiving messages, you’ll decrypt them with your user’s private key.
+3. When receiving messages, you’ll decrypt chat messages with the recipient's private key.

 ![Virgil E2EE](img/virgil_main.png)

-We’ll publish the users’ public keys to Virgil’s Cards Service for chat users to be able to look up each other and be able to encrypt messages for each other; the private keys will be kept on the user devices.
+We’ll publish the users’ public keys to Virgil’s Cards Service so that chat users are able to look up each other and able to encrypt messages for each other.
+The private keys will stay on the user devices.

 **Keep it simple**

-This is the simplest possible implementation of E2EE chat and it works perfectly for simple chat apps between 2 users where conversations are short-lived and the message history is OK to be lost if a device is lost with the private key on it.
-For a busier, Slack-like chat app where history is important and users are joining and leaving channels all the time, we’ll build a Part II for this post: [sign up here if you’re interested][_next_post] and we’ll ping you once we have it.
+This is the simplest possible implementation of E2EE chat and it works perfectly for simple chat apps between 2 users where conversations are short-lived and it's okay to lose the message history if a device is lost with the private key on it.
+For a busier, Slack-like, chat app where history is important and users are joining and leaving channels all the time, we’ll build a Part II for this post: [sign up here if you’re interested][_next_post] and we’ll ping you once we finish it.

 **OK, enough talking!
 Let’s get down to coding.**